mojzu/container.ts/application/README.md

 #### Process

 Node.js process interface, reads `process.json` file asset to get package name and version.
+A `ChildProcess` module is also included for use by scripts, to support interprocess communication and forwarding logs to parent process.

 #### Scripts